Become an Amazon seller: 3 strategies for long-term success

 Amazon is the largest digital marketplace in the world.
-51% of online shoppers do not start their shopping on Google or an online store, but directly in the search bar of a retailer – in most cases, this means Amazon.
-Almost every German either has their own Amazon account or at least access to one, such as through a partner or family.
-This vast customer base leads to high competitive pressure among third-party sellers on the platform, but it also presents a significant opportunity to start and successfully build your own business.
-It’s no wonder that thousands of people want to become Amazon sellers every year.
+51% of online shoppers do not start their shopping on Google or an online store, but directly in the search bar of a shipping retailer – in most cases, this means Amazon.
+Almost every German either has their own Amazon account or at least access to one, for example, through a partner or family.
+This huge customer base leads to high competitive pressure among third-party sellers on the platform, but it also presents a significant opportunity to start and successfully build one’s own business.
+It is no wonder that thousands want to become Amazon sellers every year.

 With this article, we aim to not only simplify your first steps on the platform but also provide you with some strategies to lay the foundation for your long-term success.

-To become a professional Amazon seller, you first need to have a registered business and a seller account.
-While it is also possible to sell privately on Amazon, anyone seriously interested in starting in online retail will need to register a business.
-Fortunately, this is not complicated and can usually be done in a matter of minutes.
-Most business registration offices also offer corresponding online tools.
-In terms of legal form, most choose to operate as a sole proprietorship or a civil law partnership (GbR).
+To become a professional Amazon seller, you first need a registered business and a seller account.
+While it is also possible to sell privately on Amazon, anyone seriously interested in starting in online retail will have to register a business.
+Fortunately, this is not rocket science and is usually completed within a few minutes.
+Most trade offices also offer corresponding online tools.
+In terms of legal form, most choose the sole proprietorship or the civil law partnership (GbR).

 In addition, you should set up a business account.
-While this is not mandatory for sole proprietors, it helps with proper accounting and the necessary separation of personal and business payments for tax purposes.
+While this is not mandatory for sole proprietors, it helps with proper accounting and the necessary tax-related separation of private and business payments.

-By now, you should also take care of two other important applications: the EORI and EAN numbers.
+By now, you should also take care of two more important applications: the EORI and EAN numbers.

 Other aspects that beginners should consider:

 Both the seller account and selling products through the marketplace are not free.
-The exact amount cannot be predicted, as many different factors come into play.
-A professional seller account costs a flat fee of 39 euros per month.
-In addition, there is a sales commission that is charged per sold item, which typically ranges from 8% to 15% in most product categories.
-The exact amount can be viewed here: Sales Commission by Category.
+The exact amount cannot be predicted, as many different aspects play a role.
+A professional seller account costs a flat rate of 39 euros per month.
+In addition, there is a sales commission that is charged per sold item and is between 8% and 15% in most product categories.
+The exact amount can be viewed here: Sales commission by category.

-Additional costs may arise if you use services offered by the Amazon platform, such as Fulfillment by Amazon (FBA).
-Long-term storage fees, listing large quantities of offers, or advertising measures through Amazon Advertising will also incur extra charges.
+Additional costs may arise if you use services offered by the Amazon seller platform, such as Fulfillment by Amazon (FBA).
+Long-term storage fees, listing large quantities of offers, or advertising measures through Amazon Advertising will also be charged separately.

 Becoming an Amazon seller also means having a high standard of quality, as only if you manage the metrics of your seller account will the algorithm evaluate your listings as good enough to award them the Buy Box or a top position in the search results.
-You can learn more about this here: The Key KPIs for Anyone Looking to Become an Amazon Seller.
+You can learn more about this here: The key KPIs for anyone who wants to become an Amazon seller.
 However, an important and often decisive factor is the price of the product.

-Calculating and pricing are therefore immensely important to achieve long-term success on Amazon and to build a financially healthy business.
-It does not matter whether you are selling branded goods or private label products.
+Therefore, calculation and pricing are immensely important to achieve long-term success on Amazon and to build a financially healthy business.
+It does not matter whether you sell commercial goods or private label products.

-Amazon fundamentally distinguishes between two different types of products: branded goods (also known as “wholesale”) and private label products.
-The former typically consists of well-known branded products that are sold by third parties.
-For example, it could be an electric razor from Braun, which is not only sold by the actual brand owner, Braun, but also by other third-party sellers who have the appropriate sales license.
+Amazon fundamentally distinguishes between two different types of products: commercial goods (also known as “wholesale”) and private label products.
+The former typically consists of well-known branded products that are brought to market by third parties.
+This could be, for example, a electric shaver from Braun, which is not (only) sold by the actual brand owner, Braun, but also by other third-party sellers who have the appropriate sales license.
 All sellers of the same product compete for the Buy Box, the yellow “Add to Cart” button on the product page.
-Usually, only one of the offers wins the Buy Box and receives all sales that come through the cart field during that period, accounting for about 90% of all sales.
+Usually, only one of the offers wins the Buy Box and captures all sales that come through the cart field during that period.
+This accounts for about 90% of all sales.

-In contrast, private label products are so-called own brands, offered exclusively by one seller.
-Since there is only one seller, they typically win the Buy Box automatically.
+Private label products, on the other hand, are so-called own brands, offered exclusively by one seller.
+Since there is only one seller, this seller usually automatically wins the Buy Box.
 However, this does not mean that there is no competition.
-This competition occurs at a higher level – in the search results.
-For private label products, it is particularly important to achieve a top position here to maximize visibility to searching customers.
+This competition takes place at a higher level – in the search results.
+For private label products, it is particularly important to achieve a top position here to ensure maximum visibility to the searching customer.

 Buy Box Strategy

 This is likely the most important strategy for many who want to become Amazon sellers and are just starting on the platform.
-The vast majority will initially have wholesale products in their inventory, as private labels involve much greater effort and risk.
-However, to win and maintain the Buy Box, continuous market monitoring and price optimization are required.
+The vast majority will initially have wholesale products in their assortment, as private label products involve much greater effort and risk.
+However, winning and maintaining the Buy Box requires continuous market monitoring and price optimization.

 Approach:

 Always keep in mind that price is not the only factor in winning the Buy Box.
-To remain competitive, you as a seller must meet high performance standards.
-This includes fast delivery times, a low order defect rate, and excellent customer feedback.
+To remain competitive, you must meet high performance standards as a seller.
+This includes fast delivery times, a low error rate in orders, and excellent customer feedback.

 Push Strategy

 This price optimization is quite simple, but challenging to execute.
 You adjust your product prices based on sales figures to either boost your revenue or increase visibility.
-This is done through a price increase or decrease, depending on sales volume and objectives.
+This is done through a price increase or a price decrease, depending on sales volume and goals.

 This way, you can maintain an optimal balance between profitability and competitiveness while ensuring visibility on the platform.
-Since you need to be mindful of your finances at the beginning of your self-employment, the push strategy is particularly suitable, as it allows you to make better use of the budget available to you.
+Since you need to be mindful of money at the beginning of your self-employment, the push strategy is excellent, as it allows you to make better use of the budget available to you.

 Approach: Lower the price after certain sales thresholds.
 For example, offer a discount of €0.10 after 10 units sold and an additional €0.50 after 20 units sold.
 This way, you strategically implement price reductions and maximize their impact.